nus-cs2113-AY2021S2/ip/docs/README.md

 **Question**: Can I load my friend's data into my Adjutant?
 <br>**Answer**: Yes, if the saved file is from another Adjutant program.
-Or if the file is in a recognisable format by Adjutant.
+Or if the file is in a recognisable format.

 ---